America's Forests: A Natural Climate & Resilience Solution

 The Nature Conservancy (TNC) recommends Congress reinvest fire fix savings back into agency programs that would increase the pace and scale of restoration and reduce wildfire risk.
 TNC prioritizes the following appropriation allocations for forest programs:

-*Reforestation Initiative: Ecological reforestation remains one of the most effective nature-based solutions for combating climate change.
-Reforestation also improves air quality, protects watersheds that provide drinking water for millions of people, preserves fish and wildlife habitats and expands recreation nationwide.
-A newly created Reforestation Initiative under Vegetation and Watershed Management funded at $30 million would complement the Reforestation Trust Fund by supporting seed banking, nurseries and training, in addition to planting trees.
+Reforestation Initiative: A new Reforestation Initiative under Vegetation and Watershed Management funded at $30 million would complement the Reforestation Trust Fund by supporting seed banking, nurseries and training, in addition to planting trees.